timwhat/Quartz58/README.md

 - **58 keys**, each able to support at the same time, MX and Choc hotswap sockets!

-- **Wireless**, with the power ofa nice!nano clone and a 750mAh battery!
+- **Wireless**, with the power of a nice!nano clone and a 750mAh battery!

 - **iPod-style Encoder** on the left side for any encoder needed jazz... (such as volume control)